Your input is needed!

-Watershed protection planning underway for the North Saluda River and Saluda Lake
+Watershed Plan for Sediment in the North Saluda River and Saluda Lake

-"Saluda Lake is a valuable resource to the upstate both as a drinking water supply and a recreational outlet.
+"Saluda Lake is a valuable resource to the Upstate both as a drinking water supply and a recreational outlet.
 It is our shared responsibility to preserve this resource for current and future generations.
-By implementing Best Management Practices to control sediment runoff in the North Saluda River, we are taking a big step in preserving this valuable resource." - Joel Ledbetter, General Manager, Easley Combined Utilities
+By implementing best management practices to control sediment runoff to the North Saluda River, we are taking a big step in protecting this valuable resource." - Joel Ledbetter, General Manager, Easley Combined Utilities

 The watershed planning project is funded through the South Carolina Department of Health and Environmental Control (SCDHEC) Nonpoint Source Program with support from the partnership.
 Partner representatives form the Technical Advisory Stakeholder Committee (TASC) which helps to inform and guide the project.

 Saluda Lake was dredged in 2011-2012 at a cost of seven million dollars and is rapidly filling in with sediment again.